Networks get through first weekend with taped programming

 At first, Van Pelt wondered why the NCAA wouldn’t release a bracket but then saw the reason, saying “it would be like what you would have gotten for Christmas and Christmas is cancelled.”

 Van Pelt is trying not to look ahead because the situation can change on a dime and because it can be an unsettling feeling.
-He has received texts and alls from friends, family and athletes wondering the same thing as he is — what type of show are they going to do?
+He has received texts and calls from friends, family and athletes wondering the same thing as he is — what type of show are they going to do?

 One thing that Van Pelt is planning on doing is showcasing those who have had their seasons cut short.
 He sent out a tweet on Friday asking people to nominate high school and college seniors to spotlight.

 “In the absence of live content, we can do storytelling and acknowledge those who we know are out there that had their season end.
 There are quite a few people that we can shine a light on,” he said.
 “Right now I’m just focusing on tonight’s show.
 We have a lot of smart people who can figure out a lot of different things.
-I don’t know how anyone can plan for eventualities not knowing what the end game is?”
+I don’t know how anyone can plan for eventualities not knowing what the end game is.”